 Malawi is one of the poorest 10 countries in the world with a high prevalence of HIV/AIDS and many related cancers.
 Radiotherapy is not available and most patients are diagnosed too late for cure.
 Palliative care coverage is patchy in sub-Saharan Africa and many die in pain or with anxiety as to the future of their children.
 In Malawi centres have grown up allied to 2 main hospitals but many rural areas are without care and there is great need to train medical personnel in holistic care.

 Ndi Moyo delivers patient-centred, home-based care to a 400,000 population of Salima and its surrounding rural area.
-It uses low cost methods which are easily taught and replicated, with simple medicines, oral liquid morphine and nutritional support.
-It has links with other providers of palliative care, including UK hospices, and takes students for practical placements so that they will be able to disseminate similar techniques, and increase the number of patients who can be reached.
+It uses low cost methods, easily taught and replicated, with simple medicines, oral liquid morphine and nutritional support.
+It has links with other palliative care providers including UK hospices, runs training courses and takes students for practical placements so that they will be able to disseminate similar techniques, and increase the number of patients who can be reached.

 Activities» Outpatient clinics where patients come for treatment and chemotherapy.
 New patients become friends in a place where they know support is available.